- application to UCT School of Business please refer to UCT School of Business website

 - Apr 10 – Apr 30 – Master's online admission interviews

-- by Apr 30 – Provide a scan of a notary-certified (true) copy of the Diploma and Transcript of Records with Apostille/Superlegalization and translation
+- by Apr 30 – Provide a scan of a verified (true) copy of the Diploma/Graduation certificate and Transcript of Records with Apostille/Superlegalization and translation

 - May 11 – Applicants are notified about the admission results

-- June – Visa appointment at a Czech embassy
+- May/June – Attend visa appointment at a Czech embassy

-- by July 15 – Send a notary-certified (true) copy of the Diploma and Transcript of Records with Apostille/Superlegalization and translation to UCT Prague by a delivery service for the Recognition of the previous foreign education process
+- by July 15 – Send a verified (true) copy of the Diploma/Graduation certificate and Transcript of Records with Apostille/Superlegalization and translation to UCT Prague by a delivery service for the Recognition of the previous foreign education process

 - August – Visa approval

 Verified (true) Copies & Apostille or Superlegalization